mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-mnist/item.en.md

 # Getting the data

+In the world of machine learning, the MNIST dataset is very well-known and it is common to play around with this dataset when you are experimenting with a new machine learning model.
+Think of it as the “Hello, World!” of machine learning.

-The MNIST dataset is a very well-known dataset and it is fairly easy to find the data online, but for your convenience I compressed it and made it available for download [here][mnist-csv-data] ([direct download link][mnist-csv-data-download]).
+For your convenience, I compressed the MNIST dataset it and made it available for download [here][mnist-csv-data] ([direct download link][mnist-csv-data-download]).

 After you decompress the data folder, you should get two files:
- - `mnist_train.csv`, a CSV file with 60.000 rows to train the network; and
+ - `mnist_train.csv`, a CSV file with 60 000 rows to train the network; and
- - `mnist_test.csv`, a CSV file with 10.000 rows to test the network.
+ - `mnist_test.csv`, a CSV file with 10 000 rows to test the network.

 !
 If you want to follow along with me, be sure to decompress the `mnistdata` ! folder inside the `examples` folder, so that the two files are